 Patagonia Men's Flying Fish Recycled Poly Pocket Responsibili-Tee

-Slim-fitting, soft, lightweight and versatile pocket Responsibili-Tee™ with Polygiene® permanent odor control.
-Made with 100% post-consumer recycled polyester and screen-printed with PVC- and phthalate-free inks.
+This shirt suits our Mission Statement to a T: The slim-fitting, soft, lightweight and versatile pocket Responsibili-Tee® with Polygiene® permanent odor control is made with 100% postconsumer recycled polyester and features original art by Geoff McFetridge that’s screen-printed with PVC- and phthalate-free inks.

 - Screen-print inks are PVC- and phthalate-free

 - Taped shoulder seams for comfort and fit retention

 - 4-oz 100% postconsumer recycled polyester with Polygiene® permanent odor control.
 Fair Trade Certified™ sewing

 - Made in Colombia.

 Polygiene® odor control permanently protects your garments from smelling like a middle school locker room.
 Sweat itself is odorless, but it creates the conditions that bacteria need to multiply, and some of those bacteria produce odors.
 Polygiene permanent odor control stops the growth of odor-causing bacteria on fabrics, so you can wear more and wash less.